XinKai-Tang/PN-Quant/README.md

 School of Computer Science, Wuhan University, China

+---

+We propose a general pulmonary nodule quantification framework named PN-Quant, which can automatically recognize lung nodules in full-size Computer Tomography (CT) scans and measure their geometric characteristics.

+---

 ## Acknowledgement
 This work is supported by National Natural Science Foundation of China (NSFC No.62172309).